LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 Setting the magnetic topology
 -----------------------------

-You can tell to DivGeo also which kind of magnetic topology you want the modelling grid to have.
-That can be done by :menuselection:`File --> Import --> Topology` and choose one of:
+You can tell DivGeo which kind of magnetic topology you want the modelling grid to have.
+This can be done by :menuselection:`File --> Import --> Topology` and choose one of:

    1. SN lower single-null